Tehnix/cred-web/README.md

 3. `$ pip install -r requirements.txt`

-[React.js tooling](https://facebook.github.io/react/docs/tooling-integration.html) is used for compiling the ´.jsx´ code.
+[React.js tooling](https://facebook.github.io/react/docs/tooling-integration.html) is used for compiling the `.jsx` code.
 You can get going with,

 ```bash
 npm install -g react-tools